Gledi Mici: 2017–18 season

 During the 2017–18 season, Mici helped Skënderbeu to qualify at Group B of UEFA Europa League group stage, where he featured in all the games.
 He also helped Skënderbeu Korçë win their 8th Kategoria Superiore trophy.
 He opted to leave the club at the end of the season, however, after UEFA announced they banned Skënderbeu Korçë from all UEFA competition for 10 years due to match-fixing.

 Shkëndija

-On 21 July 2018, Mici signed a two-year contract with Macedonian First Football League club Shkëndija.
+On 21 July 2018, Mici signed a two-year contract with Macedonian First League club Shkëndija.
 Eighteen days later, he made his debut with Shkëndija in the 2018–19 UEFA Champions League third qualifying round against the Austrian side Red Bull Salzburg after coming on as a substitute at 77th minute in place of Mevlan Murati.

 Prishtina

-On 10 September 2020, Mici joined Football Superleague of Kosovo side Prishtina.
+On 10 September 2020, Mici joined Kosovo Superleague side Prishtina.
 Nine days later, he made his debut against Drenica after being named in the starting line-up and assists in his side's first goal during a 3–0 home win.
-On 3 June 2021, after he helped Prishtina win the title, he signed a 3 year extension.
+On 3 June 2021, after he helped Prishtina win the title, he signed a 3-year extension.